Monday, February 17, 2025

 I've talked before about the power of the closeup.
 When the frame is so close to a character's face, we the audience can feel the character's emotions more strongly.
 We develop an intimate connection, an empathy.

-Few directors understood film technique as well as Alfred Hitchcok, and he understood better than just about anyone else how, to borrow his phrase, "play the audience like a piano."
+Few directors understood film technique as well as Alfred Hitchcok, and he understood better than just about anyone else how, to borrow his phrase, "to play the audience like a piano."
 His films are filled with iconic closeups, but I want to examine one from Shadow of a Doubt, where he combines a closeup with another technique - the zoom - for chilling effect.

 Shadow of a Doubt stars Joseph Cotton as the Merry Widow Murderer, a sociopath who murders rich widows to steal their money.
 Theresa Wright plays his niece who gradually learns the horrifying truth about her beloved Uncle Charlie.